lucywyman/recipes/to-make/_posts/2016-11-18-sweet-potato-pie.md

 11. Cover it with plastic wrap and refrigerate it for a minimum of 30 minutes and a maximum of 3 hours.

-######To make the filling
+###### To make the filling
 1. Preheat the oven to 375° F. Place a rack in the upper third of the oven.
 2. First peel the sweet potatoes.
 Dice the sweet potatoes into large, 3-inch chunks.
-Place potato pieces in a large pot and cover with cool water.
+3. Place potato pieces in a large pot and cover with cool water.
 Place over medium high heat and bring to a boil.
-Reduce heat to medium and simmer until the potatoes are tender throughout, about 20 minutes.
+4. Reduce heat to medium and simmer until the potatoes are tender throughout, about 20 minutes.
 Test the doneness of the potatoes using a thin knife.
 If the knife meets any resistance, simmer the potatoes a bit longer.

-Drain into a colander.
+5. Drain into a colander.

-In the same large pot place cooked potato pieces, the packed brown sugar, all of the spices, salt, butter, and half of the evaporated milk.
-Cook on low flame, using a potato masher to mash the potatoes and they cook.
-Simmer for about 5 minutes.
-Make sure that the mixture is as smooth as possible.
-I used an immersion blender to completely smooth the mixture.
-Once mixture is smooth and fragrant, remove from fire and let cool in pot.
+6. If you have a blender available, place cooked potato pieces, the packed brown sugar, all of the spices, salt, butter, and half of the evaporated milk in it and blend.
+7. If not, place ingredients in the same pot and either use and immersion blender, potato masher, or fork to mash the potatoes as they cook.
+8. Cook on low flame, simmer for about 5 minutes.

-In a medium bowl, whisk together the remaining evaporated milk, granulated sugar, eggs, and vanilla extract.
+9. In a medium bowl, whisk together the remaining evaporated milk, granulated sugar, eggs, and vanilla extract.
 Whisk well.
-Pour the egg mixture into the warm sweet potato mixture.
+10. Pour the egg mixture into the warm sweet potato mixture.

-Pour the prepared filling into the pie crust.
-Place on a baking sheet and bake for 10 minutes at 375° F. Reduce the heat to 325 degrees F and cook until cooked through, about 45 to 50 minutes.
+11. Pour the prepared filling into the pie crust.
+12. Place on a baking sheet and bake for 10 minutes at 375° F.
+13. Reduce the heat to 325° F and cook until cooked through, about 45 to 50 minutes.

-To test the pie for doneness lightly shake the baking sheet.
+14. To test the pie for doneness lightly shake the baking sheet.
 If the center of the pie has a wavy jiggle it needs more time in the oven.
 If the center of the pie has a lighter, more structured jiggle, it’s done!